 Now press CTRL + C to copy the selected region to the clipboard.
 Move the mouse to the right of the battery and click the left button.
 This moves the insertion point.
-Press CTRL + V to paste the contents of the clipboard to the insertion point.
+Press CTRL + V to paste the clipboard contents to the insertion point.
 Your circuit should now look like this: